noahfl/densenet-sdr/README.md

     python run_dense_net.py --help
 ```

-There are also many [other implementations](https://github.com/liuzhuang13/DenseNet) - they may be useful also.
+There are also many [other implementations](https://github.com/liuzhuang13/DenseNet) - they may be useful.

 Citation: